attilacsontos/Workflow/FirstFile.md

 Author: Bertrand

-Trying to do the same from VS Code (the same being checking what are the validation steps if any)
+Trying to do the same from VS Code (the same being checking what are the validation steps if any) --> It's also directly committed and merged.
+There was no validation.